EugenMayer/gdpr-dsvgo-csp-boilerplate/README.md

  - any external form
  - any external js
  - any external CSS
+ - any ajax to external URLs

- That means, you are on the safe side until the user accepts your cookie.
+ That means, you are on the safe side until the user user gives his consent.

  **Online Demo:** http://gdpr.kontextwork.de

+ **This does not**:
+ Offer you legal text or a convinient way to displaying what you are going to use to the user - that is up to you.
+ Text, assets and convenience of informations is up to you.

  ## How can i use it for my website?

-Since its implemented on the reverse-proxy you can put it anywhere.
+Since its implemented on the reverse-proxy you can put it anywhere and infront of anything.
 All you need is this javascript for the message

 On you nginx you include this: